-- Payable only if no survivor immediately eligible for annuity - 10 years of service, or 5 years after 1995, and current connection required - If less than 10 years, must also meet social security insured status requirements - If employee did not have 10 years of service before 1975, lump sum limited to \$255 and payable only to widow(er) living in same household
+- Only payable if no survivor immediately eligible for annuity - 10 years of service, or 5 years after 1995, and current connection required - if less than 10 years, must also meet social security insured status requirements - If employee did not have 10 years of service before 1975, lump sum limited to \$255 and payable only to widow(er) living in same household and not eligible for annuity in month of employee's death

-- If monthly benefits immediately payable, no lump-sum benefit can be paid. - If employee had at least 10 years of service on December 31, 1974, payable to living-with widow(er) or payer of funeral expenses--\$1,013 average. - Unlike social security, not payable if annuity payable. - The \$255 amount same as under social security.
+- If monthly benefits immediately payable, no lump-sum benefit can be paid. - If employee had at least 10 years of service on December 31, 1974, payable to living-with widow(er) or payer of funeral expenses--\$1,010 average. - Unlike social security, not payable if annuity payable. - The \$255 amount same as under social security.

-ITEMS AFFECTING ALL RETIREMENT AND SURVIVOR BENEFITS 47
+ITEMS AFFECTING ALL RETIREMENT AND SURVIVOR BENEFITS 46